-The most prized southwestern Native American jewelry is Zuni.
-Quality pieces become heirlooms and are coveted for generations within families.
-Zuni jewelry is characterized by stonework – small pieces of stone cut and fashioned in a myriad of designs and stylings (in contrast with Navajo which is mainly large stones placed in a silver setting).
-The Zuni tradition of fine Native American jewelry traces back for many generations.
+The most prized southwestern Native American Indian jewelry is Zuñi.
+Quality pieces, like turquoise bracelets and necklaces, become heirlooms and are coveted for generations within families.
+Zuñi jewelry is characterized by stonework – small pieces of stone cut and fashioned in a myriad of designs and stylings (in contrast with Navajo which is mainly large stones placed in a silver setting).
+The Zuñi tradition of fine Native American Indian jewelry, including turquoise bracelets and necklaces, traces back for many generations.
 The designs, techniques and styling are passed down through families and often extended to others through marriage.
-The Zuni jewelry tradition can even be credited with advancing the art of Zuni fetish carving.
+The Zuñi jewelry tradition can even be credited with advancing the art of Zuñi fetish carving.
 Inlay and fine carving techniques practiced by some carvers can be traced to parents who were jewelers.

 Contemporary Zuni Jewelry Galleries

 To view these galleries, click on any thumbnail image: